Asymptotic shape for the contact process in random environment: Asymptotic shape theorems

 To prove that a sequence converges in $L^p$, it suffices to show that it converges a.s. and that it is bounded in $L^q$ for some $q>p$.
-Since Corollary~\ref{propmoments} says that $f_n/n$ is bounded in any $L^p$, the proof is over. \end{proof}
+Since Corollary~\ref{propmoments} says that $f_n/n$ is bounded in any $L^p$, the proof is complete. \end{pf*}

-The next step is to prove the asymptotic shape result, namely Theorem~\ref{thFA}.
-We start by proving the shape result for the essential hitting time $\sigma$, by following the classical strategy: \begin{itemize} \item We extend $\mu$ to a norm on $\Rd$ in Lemma~\ref{munorme}. \item We prove that the directional convergence given by Theorem~\ref{cvdir} is in fact uniform in the direction in Lemma~\ref{convunifsigma}. \item We easily deduce the shape result from this lemma in Lemma~\ref{formesigma}. \end{itemize} To transpose this shape result for the classical hitting time $t$ (Lemma~\ref{etpourt}), we just need to control the discrepancy between $\sigma$ and $t$: this was done in Lemma~\ref{pareil}.
-Finally, the shape result for the coupled zone is proved in Lemma~\ref{zoneC}, by introducing a coupling time $t'$ and by bounding the difference between this time $t'$ and the essential hitting time $\sigma$.
+The next step is to prove the asymptotic shape result, namely, Theorem~\ref{thFA}.
+We start by proving the shape result for the essential hitting time $\sigma$, by following the classical strategy: \begin{itemize} \item We extend $\mu$ to an asymmetric norm on $\Rd$ in Lemma \ref{munorme}. \item We prove that the directional convergence given by Theorem \ref {cvdir} is in fact uniform in the direction in Lemma \ref{convunifsigma}. \item We easily deduce the shape result from this lemma in Lemma \ref {formesigma}. \end{itemize} To transpose this shape result for the classical hitting time $t$ (Lemma \ref{etpourt}), we just need to control the discrepancy between $\sigma$ and $t$; this was done in Lemma \ref{pareil}.
+Finally, the shape result for the coupled zone is proved in Lemma~\ref{zoneC} by introducing a coupling time $t'$ and by bounding the difference between this time $t'$ and the essential hitting time $\sigma$.